cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Instantiations of GG

-A secure instance is to choose GG as the group of squares of a finite field FF.
+A secure instance includes choosing GG as the group of squares of a finite field FF.
 Let FF be field of order q = 2p+1 such that p and q are primes, then the squares of FF (elements u^2 where u is an element of FF) form a cyclic group of order p.

-A more efficient and secure way to instance the (V)OPRF protocol is using groups resultant from elliptic curves.
+A more efficient way to instanciate the (V)OPRF protocol is using groups resultant from elliptic curves.
 Given an elliptic curve defined by an equation, the points that satisfy the curve equation form a group, and this group can be used as GG if its order is prime.
 Note, however, that some